zarri2647/Nava/README.md

 for safety i recommend student that you should use trusted source example this code. you should copy the link just for your safety.

+also it you found a similar code just like this please check the source code first or give it to ai this will detect if the shell is virus and contains malicious code on it please avoid executing code without knowing what does it do!

 also happy coding all students